Underwater Noise

 Marine mammals, many fish species and even some invertebrates communicate using sound to find mates, to search for prey, to avoid predators and hazards, and for navigation.

 Many of the human activities that take place in the OSPAR Maritime Area generate sound and contribute to the general background level of noise in the sea.
-Anthropogenic sound sources are categorised as impulsive or continuous (ambient).
-Impulsive sound sources include percussive pile driving for inshore and offshore construction (e.g. windfarms) seismic surveys (using airguns) to inspect subsea oil and gas deposits, explosions, and some sonar sources.
-Continuous sound sources are mainly from shipping.
-Sound is referred to as ‘noise’ only when it has the potential to cause negative impacts on marine life.
+Anthropogenic noise sources are categorised as impulsive or continuous.
+Impulsive noise sources include percussive pile driving for inshore and offshore construction (e.g. windfarms) seismic surveys (using airguns) to inspect subsea oil and gas deposits, explosions, and some sonar sources.
+Continuous noise sources are mainly from shipping.

 Our latest assessments: Quality Status Report 2023